gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I AM h e who will remove partial blindness from Israel who is blinded to the new testament that by the veil of Moses that is still draped over their hearts in partial blindness.
+I AM h e who will remove partial blindness from Israel who is blinded to the new testament that by the veil of Moses that is still draped over their hearts in partial blindness.
 And all of Israel who call on Yeshua HaMashiach will regain their sight and will see fully, even in the face of Jesus the Christ, your everlasting Messiah!
-I AM t he Almighty God of Abraham, and Of Isaac, and of Jacob and I do come to fulfill all or my promises many times over and I will do so wholly by the eternal works of my beloved Son of whom I do command your full loyalty, faith, love, and obedience, O’ Israel unless you intend to sell your birthright, joining Esau by default in those eternal flames of punishment and recompense of justice.
+I AM t he Almighty God of Abraham, and Of Isaac, and of Jacob and I do come to fulfill all or my promises many times over and I will do so wholly by the eternal works of my beloved Son of whom I do command your full loyalty, faith, love, and obedience, O’ Israel unless you intend to sell your birthright, joining Esau by default in those eternal flames of punishment and recompense of justice.
 Understand, O’ Israel that the earth will know that there is a God in Jacob and that the God of Jacob is forevermore and eternally Yahweh, even the Great I AM and it is in Christ Jesus that the Israel of God will be gathered and I will gather them to myself just as promised.
 That whether they be near or far, or whether they be Judean or gentile that all may be gathered in Christ who are heirs of eternal life and who are the true children on promise because the children of promise are the just who live by faith.
 And so it will be and YHVH has so declared and all will be yea and Amen and AMEN.
-I AM E lohim of the living, YHVH of Hosts your Elohim.
+I AM E lohim of the living, YHVH of Hosts your Elohim.

 367